I have Nikola Roza today to enlighten us with his wisdom in SEO, blogging, and affiliate marketing.

-There are way more of them but I trust you get the gist of it.
+There are many more, but I trust you get it.
 I’m grateful for all my blogging friends and hope to have many more of them.

-I get up at 5 AM and have my morning routine, which consists of exercising, reading advanced and interesting SEO material, and leaving comments on blogs.
+I get up at 5 AM and have my morning routine: exercising, reading advanced and interesting SEO material, and leaving blog comments.

 This is my warm-up for the exciting day ahead.

-After that, I tackle the biggest task of the day and don’t stop until I finish it.
-If I see that I can’t finish it in time, then I turn on the strategic mode and purposefully lay aside that most important thing, and I do everything else instead.
+After that, I tackle the most enormous task of the day and don’t stop until I finish it.
+If I can’t finish it in time, I turn on the strategic mode, purposefully lay aside that essential thing, and do everything else.
 Things that are not as important but still help my business grow.